-While it's an NP-Hard combinatorial optimization problem to find the minimal perturbation set, given that the link and feature matrices are both discrete, first-order gradients work well enough in practice to find the required perturbations \cite{chen2018fast,xu2019topology}.
-The attacking community maximizes an attack loss on a particular target with respect to the perturbations on $A_{\mathcal{S}.\mathcal{T}}$ and $X_{\mathcal{S}}$.
-We consider the negative cross-entropy loss as our attack loss for a target node $v \in \mathcal{T}$,
+While it is an NP-Hard combinatorial optimization problem to find the minimal perturbation that flips a node, given that the adjacency and feature matrices are both discrete, first-order gradients work well enough in practice to find the required perturbations \cite{dai2018adversarial,xu2019topology}.
+We consider the negative cross-entropy loss as our flip loss for the chosen candidate node $v \in D$: